This Savings Pro Collected $830 from Ibotta and Rakuten Last Year. Here's How She Did It.

 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

 Shopping for groceries, clothes, and other everyday items can take a toll on your wallet.
-Taking advantage of cash back apps is a smart move for earning some of what you spend back and saving money.
+Taking advantage of cash back apps is a smart move for earning back some of what you spend and for saving money.

 Ibotta and Rakuten are two top shopping apps for earning cash back on purchases.
 Both can offer cash rewards when you shop partner merchants — but how do you make the most of them?
 Tana Williams, personal finance expert and founder of Debt Free Forties, shares her best frugal secrets for saving hundreds of dollars with Ibotta and Rakuten.